ozakary/mace_hyperparams/README.md

 ### Step 3: Full Parameter Sweep

-Submit jobs to the `gpu` partition for full training runs:
+Now, increase the number of epochs (e.g., 500 or 1000) and submit jobs to the `gpu` partition for full training runs:

 ```bash
 # Modify the job script to use the gpu partition and longer time limit